 The Great All American Diner Run - An eatery destination story accompanied by directions, affectionately called a “Rip & Ride Route Sheet.”
 These should be about 500 to 750 words, with a few good photos, at least one showing the eatery (with motorcycle in shot).
 Focus on ride area, eatery and what makes it a great motorcyclist’s destination are suggestions for inclusion.
-Payment on publication.

 Big City Getaway - A day trip, either including a specific destination or just an enjoyable day’s ride, about 500 to 750 words, with a few good photos along the route and of the destination, and route sheet.
-Payment on publication.

 Mysterious America - Dr. Seymour O’Life founded this column.
 Since he is frequently gallivanting around the world, he needs help filling the spot.
 These stories should feature some mysterious, amazing, bizarre or just head-scratching destination.
 Story should be about 500 to 750 words, with photos, of course, of destination, although route sheet is not mandatory.
-Payment on publication.

 We’re Outta Here - Backroads’ multi-day destination column, aimed towards couples looking for a quick weekend getaway, or perhaps a club ride, if the destination warrants larger groups.
 This should feature overnight accommodations, such as a hotel, B&B or such, route sheet, and photos of area and destination.
 Length from 500 to 750 words.
-Payment on publication.

 Thoughts from the Road - This column gives the writer an opportunity to reflect on motorcycling, whether it be a specific instance that meant something in their life, a person that influenced them, or just something that ticked them off.
 As mentioned before, no pontificating, please, but rather thoughtful reflection.
 Length should be 400 to 600 words.
-Payment on publication.

 Full Length Travel Features - This type of story offers a good opportunity for prospective contributors.
-They MUST feature spectacular photography, color preferably, and may be used as a cover story, if of acceptable quality. (please query before submitting) Payment on publication.
+They MUST feature spectacular photography, color preferably, and may be used as a cover story, if of acceptable quality. (please query before submitting)

 TRAVEL FEATURE DOS AND DON’T

 Don’t write a blow-by-blow diary filled with minute, personal details.
 Structure your story with an opening that makes the reader want to read more.
 Include hotels or campgrounds in the area, key attractions and how to get to them, interesting places to eat, and special regional events, if applicable.
 Make sure that all information is current.
-A route sheet, with a loop of the area, would be a good feature.
+A route sheet or GPS file, with a loop of the area, would be a good feature.
 Photo suggestions include scenic shots with and without rider(s) and action shots.
 A mini tripod is always a good accessory to include in your tankbag on such trips.